jez/blog/source/_posts/2017-10-28-variables-and-binding.markdown

 more generally, you have to remember to lift *whenever* you put a free variable into a context different from where it was defined.
-This can get really hairy; spotting when a usage context diverges from a definition context is often learned the hard way!
+This can get really hairy; spotting when a usage context diverges from a definition context is a skill that's often learned the hard way!
 Namely, by forgetting to lift somewhere, pouring over the code and the types for hours, then finally spotting the mistake.[^biased]

 [^biased]: If it wasn't clear, this has happened to me many times, and yes I'm still getting over it 😓